Provides a madal drum, benefiting a child and local craftsman

-In the summer of 2007, William Aura traveled to the remote village of Tintale in Nepal's eastern valley.
-He was the first western man to see how the villagers there lived from day to day.
+In the summer of 2007, PFCF peace soldier William Aura traveled to the remote village of Tintale in Nepal's eastern valley Udayapur district.
 At that time the place had no electricity, no telephones, and no modern sanitation.
 The people of Tintale had lived and worked in almost complete isolation from the outside world for centuries.

 Our efforts provide classroom space and brand-new music instruments for the students as well as humanitarian aid in Tintale village.
 Local PFCF supporters Ishor Bajracharya, Shyam Basnet and Sujan Karki administer this vital music program.

 Funds three Nepali music programs for one month

+For countless generations this remote part of the Terai region has never had power and now all that has changed forever.
+The power lines placed nearly three years ago were finally switched on.
+They are now providing intermittent power to a portion of the village.
+There is only about six hours of electricity a day and you are never quite sure when it will be available.
+The folks here just go with the flow.
 PFCF Music Administrator Shyam Basnet sets the record straight that all too many villagers simply cannot yet afford this modern miracle.
 For the chronic poor this extra monthly expenditure still remains out of their grasp financially.
 Yet nearly every village home that has powered up, immediately purchased a rice cooker.
 This saves the women many laborious hours in preparing the daily sustenance for their large families.
 One would think that a television, fan or refrigerator would come home first but without a doubt the rice cooker is on the top of every villager’s wish list.